actionml/harness/python-sdk/README.md

 End users of Harness will likely us only the event and query APIs so they are described here.

-**Note**: The Python SDK will shortly be renamed `harness` but currently is `actionml`.

 # Installation

 To install the module from PyPI, you may

-    $ pip install actionml # will only work after release!
+    $ pip install harness # will only work after release!

 or

-    $ easy_install actionml # will only work after release!
+    $ easy_install harness # will only work after release!

 If you have cloned the repository and want to install directly from there, do the following in the root directory of the repository:

     $ python setup.py install # use this method until release!

-This will install the "actionml" module to your Python distribution.
+This will install the "harness" module to your Python distribution.

 # Usage

-To use actionml in your Python script, import the package, and create an `EventClient` and/or a `QueryClient`.
+To use harness in your Python script, import the package, and create an `EventsClient` and/or a `QueriesClient`.
 They create flexible events similar to the PredictionIO event and queries.
 Outside of a few things that are standard virtually anything encodable in JSON can be passed in, see the Template/Engine documentation for specifics.
 Here are some examples for the Contextual Bandit.

 **Events**:

-    import actionml
+    import harness

     import datetime  # to get datetimes

-    events_client = actionml.EventClient(
+    events_client = harness.EventsClient(
         engine_id="test_resource",
         url="localhost:9090",
         threads=5,  # more for async event creation